nystudio107/craft-twigfield/README.md

 }
 ```

-The `$name` is the name of your Autocomplete, and it is used for the autocomplete cache.
+The `$name` property is the name of your Autocomplete, and it is used for the autocomplete cache.

-The `$type` is either `AutocompleteTypes::TwigExpressionAutocomplete` (which only autocompletes inside of a Twig expression) or `AutocompleteTypes::GeneralAutocomplete` (which autocompletes everywhere).
+The `$type` property is either `AutocompleteTypes::TwigExpressionAutocomplete` (which only autocompletes inside of a Twig expression) or `AutocompleteTypes::GeneralAutocomplete` (which autocompletes everywhere).

+The `$hasSubProperties` property indicates whether your Autocomplete returns nested sub-properties such as `foo.bar.baz`.
+This hint helps Twigfield present a better autocomplete experience.

 `CompleteItem::create()` is a factory method that creates a `CompleteItem` object.
 You can use the Fluent Model setters as shown above, or you can set properties directly on the model as well.
 The `CompleteItem::add()` method adds it to the list of generated Autocompletes.